saurabhgaglani/MazeGame/README.md

 # MazeGame

 # How to play
-Clone the project into any unix computer, open the terminal in full screen then use command\
+Clone the project into any unix computer, open a terminal in full screen then use command\
 #### gcc MazeGame.c -o game\
 Then, type the command/
 #### ./game